 So first, Day 17: Your equestrian idol

 I’m not usually a “oh this person is my idol or inspiration” type of person – most professionals I’ve found in every field I see something I like and equally dislike about them.
-I think sometimes people get into trouble by idolizing professionals too much to where they can’t look at something objectively and decide if that person is in the right or not ( be it horse care, a questionable decision in a bad situation, and a recent example being the whole shebang with Boyd and Crackerjack and Denny Emerson.
-Oh, shit, did I just mention that? lol).
+I think sometimes people get into trouble by idolizing professionals too much to where they can’t look at something objectively and decide if that person is in the right or not ( be it horse care, a questionable decision in a bad situation, or similar things).

 But one of the professional riders who has not let me down so far to where I can say that I respect and admire the hell out of them is Michael Jung.